Marcono1234/hda-fbi-typst-thesis-template/README.md

 > [!NOTE]\
 > The usage example in the `example` directory contains a symlink.
 This might cause warnings when extracting the ZIP content of the repository or when adding it as Git submodule.
 However, to use the template for your own thesis the `example` directory is irrelevant and therefore any warnings related to it can be ignored.

+> [!TIP]\
+> The [Example](./example/) contains a complete example for how to use the template and how the result looks like.

 The recommended directory structure for your thesis looks like the following.
-The [Example](./example/) shows this in action.

 - `thesis-template/`\
   the thesis template directory you set up with the steps above